 Keep in mind, Day trading can be a highly risky business.
 This is a warning that even the Securities and Exchange Commission (SEC) displays on their website.

 The SEC states: "Most individual investors do not have the wealth, the time, or the temperament to make money and to sustain the devastating losses that day trading can bring."
 They further warn that "Day traders typically suffer severe financial losses in their first few months of trading, and many never graduate to profit-making status."

 That's pretty sobering, isn't it?
 Makes you want to rethink getting into day trading at all -- seeing that the odds are stacked against you -- doesn't it?

 Manny doesn't promise or guarantee that you will win on every single trade.
 No system has a 100% success rate.
 He admits that there will be days that you'll break even, or even lose money.
 This is a reality that any potential investor will have to face.

 In conclusion, First Hour Trading is a service that doesn't promise exaggerated profits and is not a get-rich-quick scheme.
-This simply an advisory service from stock expert Manny Backus.
-He spoon feeds you trades that he makes with his own money.
-Therefore you can rest assured that every pick is carefully selected.
 Also, this service has a limit on how many subscribers may join.
 This ensures that the service itself doesn't influence the market's price as many services intentionally do.